panda-ayush/panda-ayush/README.md

 - 👋 Hi, I’m @panda-ayush
 - 👀 I’m interested in both Finance and Computer Science but specifically artificial intelligence
 - 🌱 I’m currently learning Computer Science at the University of Illinois at Chicago
-- 💞️ I’m looking to collaborate on any projects I looking to learn anything and as much as possible in the field of Computer Science
+- 💞️ I’m looking to collaborate on any projects I am looking to learn anything and as much as possible within the field of Computer Science
 - 📫 Reach me at my email: ayushpanda1234@gmail.com or my phone number (630)-803-2692 and I have also linked my LinkedIn profile as well. https://www.linkedin.com/in/ayush-panda-60a54a1a0/